top of page

 On the previous page, I set out the five stages of any story.
 This is where you put them into action.

 I have signed four book contracts, each for three books each, and the requested word count for each book was 100,000 words.
 Each book I’ve written has exceeded it, usually around 110,000 words, but a good target is 100,000 words.
 That is a lot of words, and a daunting start.
-I did an event once with Zoe Sharpe, and she described writing as like eating an elephant.
+It's like eating an elephant.
 It’s all about doing it one bite at a time, but eventually it will be gone.
-So, break them down into bite-sized chunks.
+So, break the books down into bite-sized chunks.

 You’ll form your own style, but crime fiction is meant to be snappy, page-turning.
 Gripping crime fiction shouldn’t have never-ending chapters, so this is how I construct my books.